iand/spoc/README.md

 Default Namespace Bindings
 --------------------------
-The following namespace bindings are always available as qnames:
+The following namespace bindings are always available for use as qnames:

 <table>
 <tr><th>prefix</th><th>Namespace URI</th></tr>